CICD-Demo/restapis/demo/README.md

 ## Generating the administration site

-_NOTE: failure in following this step will cause the link to `http://localhost:8080/ticket-monster/admin` to fail - the administration site is simply not there!
-It has to be generated first._
+_NOTE: This step is optional.
+The administration site is already present in the source code.
+If you want to regenerate it from Forge, and apply the changes outlined in the tutorial, you may continue to follow the steps outlined here.
+Otherwise, you can skip this step and proceed to build TicketMonster._

 Before building and running TicketMonster, you must generate the administration site with Forge.

 1. Ensure that you have [JBoss Forge](http://jboss.org/forge) installed.
-The current version of TicketMonster supports version 1.2.2.Final or 1.3.0.Final of JBoss Forge.
+The current version of TicketMonster supports version 1.4.0.Final or higher of JBoss Forge.

 2. Start JBoss Forge